DISTRICT POLICY KLA (Revised 4/23/18)

-The policies contained in this manual represent the official position of the Indian River School Board and the Indian River School District.
+The policies contained in the IRSD policy manual represent the official position of the Indian River School Board and the Indian River School District.
 Noncompliance with these policies could be considered an act of insubordination which could lead to disciplinary action up to and including termination.

 Formal Complaint Procedure

 When a District employee, guardian, parent, student, or resident of the District (the “Complainant”) believes that a District policy has been violated, he or she may file a Formal Complaint with the Superintendent’s designee.
 The Complainant may obtain a copy of a Formal Complaint form from any District school’s main office, the District’s central office or the District’s webpage.

 Complainants may file confidential Formal Complaints by marking the appropriate section on the form.
 If a Complainant files a confidential Formal Complaint, the identity of the Complainant will not be used in the District’s investigation of the complaint unless it is absolutely necessary (for example, where it is the Complainant’s word against the Subject’s and there are no other witnesses to the alleged violation).
 If the School Board reviews a confidential Formal Complaint, the School Board will conduct the review in an executive session.

 Upon receipt of the Formal Complaint, the Superintendant’s designee will promptly open an investigation into the allegation(s).
 After the complaint has been investigated, but not later than thirty (30) calendar days following the receipt of the Formal Complaint, the administrator responsible for the investigation will issue a written response (“Written Response”) to the Complainant.
 The Written Response will address the allegations of the complaint and may also include, subject to the parties’ rights under law and/or contract, a description of the offending conduct, the manner of investigation, the identity of the investigating administrator, whether the complaint was substantiated, and whether corrective action was taken.